 Hedgehogs are considered the gardener’s friend as they can help keep some of the garden pests under control.
 However, whilst they can give us the pleasure of seeing them as they wander across our gardens late at night; we can cause them a lot of problems with our gardening activities.
 The following advice should help to reduce some of the problems

 Habitat is everything.
-The loss of habitats and safe nesting sites have left hedgehogs extremely exposed.
-They have traditionally spent their times close to hedgerows seeking prey and where there would also be able to find safe nesting sites in the dense hedges.
+The loss of habitats and safe nesting sites has left hedgehogs extremely exposed.
+They have traditionally spent their times close to hedgerows seeking prey and where they would be able to find safe nesting sites in the dense hedges.

 Grace and her much-loved ‘spiky friends’ face numerous hazards throughout their lives, out in the country Many of the problems they face are created by Man.
 LET’S HELP GRACE!

 There was once a country man who had money and land in plenty, but however rich he was, his happiness was still lacking in one respect - he had no children.
 Often when he went into the town with the other peasants they mocked him and asked why he had no children.
 At last he became angry, and when he got home he said, "I will have a child, even if it be a hedgehog.".